 Were the songs recorded to tape, or had you already transitioned to using DAWs?

-This was back in the 2-inch days.
-Although I was doing quite a bit of recording on Pro Tools 4, printing and mixing was all done on 2-inch tape.
+This was back in the two-inch days.
+Although I was doing quite a bit of recording on Pro Tools 4, printing and mixing was all done on two-inch tape.

-There's a lot of film and TV stuff I've been doing for the last 3 or 4 years, alongside an artist called Ruelle.
+I’ve been doing a lot of film and TV stuff for the last three years, alongside an artist called Ruelle.
 Those songs have landed in different places.
 Sometimes we work off a brief that may come from a specific editor or director.
 But for the most part we create songs on our own that we believe in and that lean towards the type of emotions that will be usable in different places in a series.
-A brief from the editor might help to narrow the focus of the lyrics and music, but a lot of times the very reference songs that come with the brief ends up being the one used in the scene.
-So a lot of times you may write to a brief and it won't get used there, but rather in other places that want the same emotion.
-The music supervisors are often working on multiple shows or movies or trailers.
-So even if they don't pick your song, they might reach out 6-12 months later and request to use your song for a completely different project.
-So songs can have a long lifespan over a period of years that way.
+A brief from the editor might help to narrow the focus of the lyrics and music, but a lot of times the very reference songs that come with the brief end up being the one used in the scene, rather than the song you wrote.
+But your song might get used in another film that want the same emotion, since the music supervisors are often working on multiple shows, movies or trailers.
+So even if they don’t pick your song, they might reach out 6-12 months later and request to use your recording for a completely different project.
+Songs can have a long lifespan over a period of years that way.

 Interesting.
 Well, lets jump into the first Plumb album.
 Where was that recorded?

 Most of it was recorded at the Bennet House in Franklin, south of Nashville, which is also the house for Keith Thomas, a famous producer for the likes of Amy Grant and Brian McKnight.
-Unfortuantely, it's no longer a recording studio, as it was shut down around 10 years ago.
+Unfortunately, it’s no longer a recording studio, as it was shut down around ten years ago.

-What was the division of labour like on that album?
+What was the division of labor like on that album?
 Did you have a primary role?

 It was an unusual process.
-Dan Haseltine, the lead singer from Jars of Clay, was a co-producer for a lot of the recordings, even though he had to leave half-through due to health concerns.
-But we'd come up with a bunch of unconventional scenarios.
-We brought in 3 or 4 different drummers over the course of a week, and recorded drums with no songs in mind.
-All we wanted to do was record different loops and patterns.
-We tried anything to get wild drum sounds.
+Dan Haseltine, the lead singer from Jars of Clay, was a co-producer for a lot of the recordings, even though he had to leave halfway through, due to health concerns.
+But we’d come up with a bunch of unconventional scenarios.
+We brought in three or four different drummers over the course of a week, and recorded drums with no songs in mind.
+All we wanted was to record different loops and patterns; we tried anything to get wild drum sounds.
 I remember having to hold a water bottle in place that was being used as a kick drum.
 The engineer, Aaron Swihart, was very accomplished, so whatever scenario we threw at him, he was able to figure out how to accommodate us.

 How were the drum loops created?
-Was their peculiarity due the how the drummers played or the recording process?
+Was their uniqueness due the how the drummers played or the recording process you used?

 Elaborate on that.
 Why send a drum signal into an amp?